vendia/blog/pages/homepage.md

           **Supply chain**

-          From farm-to-table and wafer-to-wearable, supply chain partners gain a trusted and immutable source of truth.
+          From farm-to-table and wafer-to-wearable, supply chain partners gain a trusted and immutable source of truth and traceability.

           [Learn more](https://www.vendia.com/use-cases/supply-chain-management)